ErpNetDocs/tech/reference/config-options-reference.md

 20. Key - AllowBaseAmountsFromThirdDocument
     - a.Action: The action of the current key impacts how the additional amounts are distributed.
 If amount S and B are distributed on document D1 and amount S depends on amount B.
-       \- i.
+       1. i.
 When the current key has value and this value is "1" the calculation of the additional amounts is performed as follows:
-       \\- Each B amount which is distributed on the rows of document D1 participate in the calculation of the base amount of amount S no matter which document defines the B amount.
+       - Each B amount which is distributed on the rows of document D1 participate in the calculation of the base amount of amount S no matter which document defines the B amount.
-       \- ii.When the current key has a value different from "1" or the key does not exist:
+       2.  ii.When the current key has a value different from "1" or the key does not exist:
-       \\- Amount B participate in the base amount of S amount only if the B amount is defined by the same document as S amount in the referent document of S amount.
+       - Amount B participate in the base amount of S amount only if the B amount is defined by the same document as S amount in the referent document of S amount.
 The preferred document of S amount is the document on which rows S amount is distributed.
     - b.The user sets it manually.

-21. Key
+21. Key -  CreateReconciliationsByTimestamp

-    CreateReconciliationsByTimestamp

-    1. Action: When this key has value and this value is "1", the function "Add the available products" in the Reconciliation form and the manually added new rows would use the date of the transaction timestamp in the row, and not the date of the document, to calculate the stocks availability.
+    - a.
+Action: When this key has value and this value is "1", the function "Add the available products" in the Reconciliation form and the manually added new rows would use the date of the transaction timestamp in the row, and not the date of the document, to calculate the stocks availability.
 The stocks availability may be looked at by one of the following methods:
        1. Stock movements in the store by the document date;
        2. Stock movements in the store by the date of the transaction timestamp.
-    2. Usually, the "i" method is used to define stock availability (i.e. the quantities at a specified date), and method "ii" is used to define the stocks cost (at a specified time)..
+    - b.
+Usually, the "i" method is used to define stock availability (i.e. the quantities at a specified date), and method "ii" is used to define the stocks cost (at a specified time)..
-    3. The user sets it manually.
+    - c.
+The user sets it manually.

 22. Key